 How Often Should I Use Aquarium Water Conditioner?

 For those who are cycling their aquariums water conditioner should be used every few days when you perform the water changes that are required to ready your tank for fish.
 Otherwise, it should be used as often as you perform your aquarium maintenance.
-For most people, this will be weekly, perhaps fortnightly, but certainly always on a regular basis.
+For most people, the use of water conditioners for freshwater aquariums will be weekly, perhaps fortnightly, but certainly always on a regular basis.

 Types Of Water Conditioner

-Water conditioners can be divided into four different types although only one of them is commonly used by most fishkeepers.
+Water conditioners for freshwater aquariums can be divided into four different types although only one of them is commonly used by most fishkeepers.

 Complete Water Conditioner

-Absolutely the most popular and commonly used of the water conditioners the complete, as the title suggests, does it all.
+Absolutely the most popular and commonly used of the water conditioners for use in freshwater aquariums are complete, as the title suggests, does it all.
 It can:

 - Neutralize ammonia